All Episodes

 Fuck yeah.

-Yeah, you can basically use the same script, just get Disney to do it.
+Yeah, you can basically use the same script.

-Yeah, yeah, everything's boiler point.
+Yeah, everything's boiler point.

-Don't uh don't say anything bad about the Chinese.
+Don't say anything bad about the Chinese.

 What if you had the whole thing set in China?

-That'd be pretty easy.
+That'd be pretty cool.

-Well, it's not a summer camp, it's it's it's a Uyghur camp.
+Well, it's not a summer camp.

-We have it set outside of a Uyghur camp and it's a parent trap but only at a Uyghur camp.
+We have it set outside of a Uyghur camp, and it's a parent trap, but only at a Uyghur camp.

-And uh it's also a Nike factory and a Martha Stewart, Martha Stewart clothing factory, and you know what else, Chase?
+And it's also a Nike factory and a Martha Stewart clothing factory.

 It's a factory for her handbags, the new Ivanka Trump Uyghur limited Uyghur series made out of the skin of Uyghur dissidents.

-These things retail for five hundred dollars, Chase.
+These things retail for $500, Chase.

 Believe me, they are.

-They are puts the lotion on its skin, bro.
+Puts the lotion on its skin, bro.

 Puts the lotion on its skin.